 Make a mental note to identify all the positives your child accomplishes.
 Remind your child how smart he is by the choices that he makes.
 Remind him a smart person chooses to study, do their homework, pay attention in class, and follow directions.
 I also do the same with the children in my classroom.
 It is great to remind your child the choices he makes throughout the summertime are those “smart” choices that allow him to have a greater new school year.
 A smart student continues to study throughout the summer and read, this is what you strive for.

 Every opportunity you get, make your child feel smart.
-While playing games give him that sense of confidence to try his very best.
+While playing games just as exciting as bro138, give him that sense of confidence to try his very best.
 If he doesn’t win the game, stress the importance of trying his best and that winning doesn’t define that you are a winner or the level of your intelligence.
 Have conversations with your child and discuss topics of interest.
 Allowing them to talk about things they are confident and comfortable about makes it easier for them to feel smarter.
 Review past concepts and skills that they have learned in grades prior, this helps boost their self-esteem and allow them to believe they can retain information and apply it as well.
 Celebrate even the tiniest accomplishments and always stand by your child’s side so that he knows, “I am supported and valued”, but most of all he feels “smart”!

 Children need to be challenged as well.
 A sense of challenge and difficulty will give a child an extra boost and extra confidence to work harder, conquer difficult obstacles and know that although something may be tough- they are smart enough to work harder and achieve what may seem to be impossible.
 Of course this does not all happen overnight.
 Your child’s self-esteem must be built over time, gradually working the child’s way to believing in himself.